 Yes, these are usually offered through our Global Centres in-country and virtually from Dublin.
 Information about our pre-departure briefings will be communicated by email to students holding offers to study at UCD.

-Prospective students, and their friends and family, who are interested in studying at UCD can avail of a Virtual Campus Tour.
-These tours are a great way to get a real insight into the layout of Belfield, and to get a feel for campus life at UCD.
-You can check out our virtual, 3D campus tour right here: https://www.ucd.ie/global/study-at-ucd/campustours/
+Prospective students, and their friends and family, who are interested in studying at UCD can avail of either an in-person or a Virtual Campus Tour.
+These tours are a great way to get a real insight into the layout of Belfield and to get a feel for campus life at UCD.
+You can book a campus tour right here: https://www.ucd.ie/global/study-at-ucd/campustours/

 If you are an EU applicant, UCD also runs general campus tours (not directed at International students).
 You can find more information at the following link; https://www.myucd.ie/visiting-ucd/

-If you wish to discuss your options with a member of the admissions team, you can book a meeting with us through this form
+If you wish to discuss your options with a member of the admissions team, you can book a meeting with us here.